robertyoung2/web-app-development/README.md

 Assignment is based on creating a website for a charity of your choice.

-To preview the coded pages as viewable HTML, please go [here]: http://htmlpreview.github.io/?https://github.com/robertyoung2/web-app-development/blob/master/index.html
+To preview the coded pages as viewable HTML, please go [here](http://htmlpreview.github.io/?https://github.com/robertyoung2/web-app-development/blob/master/index.html)